 How about kindness?

 “After graduation, I plan to work in the government and join civic organizations that advance the rights of people with disabilities.
 I just lost my sight, but not my heart.
-Everyday I always look forward to waking up and doing something that matters – for other people.
+Everyday I look forward to waking up and doing something that matters – for other people.
 Just because you’re missing a part of your body doesn’t mean you should stop moving forward.
 We should be greater than our disabilities.
 And there is never a hard task with the right amount of effort and determination.”

 Photo by DONALD RENTIQUIANO